golanlevin/60-212/2026/syllabus/README.md

 * 🤕 Ghost 2 sessions: lose a letter grade.
 * 💀 Ghost 3+ sessions: fail the class.

 Here, *"ghosting"* refers specifically to "**no-call, no-show**" attendance events.
-Attendance is important, but if you need to miss class — which can happen, within reason — you are expected to be responsible about **communicating** with me about your attendance, in order to obtain an "excused absence".
-That said, this flexibility should not be abused; additional policies (see below) may take effect if you incur more than 3 excused absences.
+If you need to miss class — which can happen, within reason — you are expected to be responsible about **communicating** with me about your attendance, in order to obtain an "excused absence".
+That said, this flexibility should not be abused; additional policies take effect if you incur more than 3 excused absences.

 ---